jeaye/blog.jeaye.com/_drafts/2017-07-20-nixos-revisited.md

 administrators might even already know.

-Guix's stance on free software, due to it being a GNU project, is also more appealing, as my VPS has absolutely no need for proprietary software (it's harder to argue that for my workstation).
+Guix's stance on free software, due to it being a GNU project, is also more appealing; my VPS has absolutely no need for proprietary software (it's harder to argue that for my workstation).

 I very much plan to keep NixOS running on my VPS and switching as much as I can to the declarative style.
 After having such great success with NixOS in the server world, I've been thinking more about trying it again for my workstation, but I think my issues would the Nix language would bug me enough to where that wouldn't be enjoyable.
-If I can work out getting Skype on GuixSD, or maybe if GNU Ring stabilizes enough, then I'd really enjoy having a declarative workspace in very much the same fashion.
+If I can work out getting Skype (and maybe nVidia) on GuixSD, or maybe if [GNU Ring](https://ring.cx/en) stabilizes enough, then I'd really enjoy having a declarative workspace in very much the same fashion.
 Maybe in two years I'll be following up with my thoughts on that.